-The Central Pacific island of Maui has no shortage of activities to offer, including stunning beaches, water activities, golfing opportunities and natural wonders.
+If you pay attention to the wind at just the right moment you might just feel a calling from the west.
+An unusually warm breeze blows across your face.
+You swear you can hear the chirping of tropical birds.
+It’s not in your head.
+That’s the Hawaiian Island of Maui reminding you that you need a vacation in Maui now.
+This second!
+The Central Pacific island of Maui has no shortage of things to do, including stunning beaches, water activities, golfing opportunities, and natural wonders.
 When looking at Maui vacation rentals, a beachfront accommodation gives you quick access to its famous beaches and puts you near routes to see the island’s most popular attractions.

 Visit this historic town, which lies to the south of Kaanapali Beach.
 Once a whaling village, discover the town’s role during the whaling boom in the 1800s.
 To see humpback whales up close in their natural habitat, visit in winter to take a memorable whale-watching tour from Lahaina Harbor.